Configure security settings

 Note:

-Verified organizations must allow anonymous access to the organization to ensure that all users can learn about the organization providing the authoritative data when they click the item owner link on the item page.
+Verified organizations must allow anonymous access to the organization to ensure that all users can learn about the organization providing the authoritative data when they click the item owner name on the item page.
 Verified organizations that want to disable anonymous access must first have their verified status removed.

 • Display an option in your Sign In panel to allow members of other organizations to sign in using their ArcGIS Online credentials solely to access the organization content your members have shared with them—Enable this option to allow members of other ArcGIS Online organizations to access items shared with them by members of your organization.
-When this option is enabled, a separate sign in link is displayed at the bottom of the sign in window, which allows users to sign in through www.arcgis.com and access the items shared with them.
+When this option is enabled, a separate sign in link is displayed at the bottom of the sign in window that allows users to sign in through www.arcgis.com and access the items shared with them.

 • Allow members to edit biographical information and who can see their profile—Enable this option to allow members to modify the biographical information in their profile and specify who can see their profile.